 1980s: Destination Branding

-“It’s Worth the Trip” reinforced Dunkin’s appeal as a go‑to spot.
+"It's Worth the Trip" reinforced Dunkin's appeal as a go-to spot, worth going out of your way for.

 1981–1997: Routine & Freshness

-“Time to Make the Donuts” became a cultural phenomenon.
+"Time to Make the Donuts" became a cultural phenomenon, embedding Dunkin' in the American understanding of daily ritual.

 2006–Present: National Identity

-“America Runs on Dunkin’” tied the brand to everyday American life.
+"America Runs on Dunkin'" tied the brand to everyday American life, making it synonymous with productivity and routine.

 2018: Modernization

-“Dunkin’” reflected a shift toward beverages and lifestyle branding.
+The rebrand to "Dunkin'" reflected a strategic shift toward beverages and lifestyle branding, ensuring the brand's relevance for a new generation.

 Conclusion